PerMedCoE/permedcoe_doc/src/04_tutorial/steps/6_step.rst

-The Building Block is ready to be used from multiple workflow managers:
+The Building Block is ready to be used from multiple workflow managers, and we already have a template for each workflow manager:

 .. dropdown:: PyCOMPSs
     :container: + shadow